 On May 19, 2020, KMP filed a Request for Arbitration against the GRZ with the International Centre for Settlement of International Disputes ("ICSID").
 This arbitration is confidential.
 KMP's claims concern breaches of certain contractual provisions of a development agreement between GRZ and KMP (the "Development Agreement") and international law.
 The amount in dispute is to be quantified at a later stage, however it is believed to be material.
-The Tribunal is now fully constituted and has held its first Case Management Conference.
+The Tribunal was fully constituted and held its first Case Management Conference.
 KMP submitted its Memorial and corresponding documents on January 25, 2021.
 GRZ filed its Memorial on Jurisdiction and Counter-Memorial of Defence and Counterclaim on July 9, 2021.
-The parties have exchanged requests for production of documents.
-The parties produced documents ordered by the Tribunal on November 1, 2021.
+The parties have exchanged requests and produced documents ordered by the Tribunal on November 1, 2021.
 KMP submitted its Reply Memorial on February 11, 2022.
 The hearing in this matter is scheduled for January 2023.
-Pursuant to the wider reset arrangements recently concluded between FQM and GRZ, the parties have entered into a conditional settlement agreement in respect of this arbitration.
+Pursuant to the wider reset arrangements recently concluded between the Company and GRZ, the parties have entered into a conditional settlement agreement in respect of this arbitration.
 The settlement agreement contains several conditions precedent that must be satisfied before the settlement becomes effective.
-The parties have therefore jointly agreed to a 3 month extension to the deadline for GRZ to submit its Rejoinder (originally June 16, 2022).
-The intention is that all conditions precedent to the settlement agreement can be satisfied within the extension period.